Arrimo/.github/profile/README.md

 ## Our Mission

-At Arrimo.tech, our mission is to leverage technology to help businesses thrive in a rapidly evolving digital landscape.
+At Arrimo Digital, our mission is to leverage technology to help businesses thrive in a rapidly evolving digital landscape.
 We understand the unique challenges that enterprises face and provide customized solutions to meet those needs.

 ## Our Services